geopm/geopm/service/docs/source/overview.rst

    the ``GEOPM_PROFILE`` environment variable set to the **same** value.
-2. The application process must have ``LD_PRELOAD=libgeopm.so.2`` set in the environment, or the application binary must be linked directly to ``libgeopm.so.2`` at compile time.
+2. The application process must have ``LD_PRELOAD=libgeopm.so.2`` set in the environment or the application binary must be linked directly to ``libgeopm.so.2`` at compile time.
 3. The ``GEOPM_REPORT`` environment variable must be set in the environment of the ``geopmctl`` process.